rocicorp/react-issues-snapshot/README.md

 # About

+This repo provides tooling to be able to pull github issues utilizing multiple strategies.
+- Github Syncer
+- Clickhouse
-This is all the github issues for the `facebook/react` project and their associated comments.
+Currently this is all the github issues for the `facebook/react` project and their associated comments.

+---
 # Notes on the schema

 The `issues.json` file contains all the proper issues (not PRs) in `facebook/react`.
-But the `comments.json` contains comments from both issues *and* PRs.
+But the `comments.json` contains comments from both issues _and_ PRs.
 So for our purposes we need to filter out those non-issue-comments when importing.

 # Where it came from